brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 This is...
 39 lines of code.
 Granted, some of the above is spaced for the blog to avoid scroll-bars, so I think in real code this would probably be shorter than the CPO solution by a larger amount than 3 lines.

 To what extent does this `tag_invoke`-based implementation of `eq` and `ne` address the customization facilities that regular CPOs fall short on?
-It does help: we can now explicit opt into the interface (indeed, the only way to opt-in is explicit) ✔️!
+It does help: we can now explicitly opt into the interface (indeed, the only way to opt-in is explicit) ✔️!

 But the above is harder to write for the library author (I am unconvinced by the claims that this is easier or simpler) and it is harder to understand the interface from looking at the code (before, the objects clearly invoked `eq` and `ne`, respectively, that is no longer the case).
 When users opt-in for their own types, the opt-in is improved by being explicit but takes some getting used to: